 Embracing the advantages of nano materials we are downscaling to atoms as they introduce unprecedented characteristics to the materials.
 We establishing correlations that enable precise control over the atomic scale deposition of metals on support materials for various catalytic applications.
 We leverage the nano-engineering of solid materials as support for isolated atom catalysts.
 Our comprehensive material characterization capabilities provide us with significant opportunities to develop catalysts for various energy conversion applications.

+Power-to-X (P2X) refers to technologies that convert renewable electricity into alternative forms of energy—such as hydrogen, synthetic fuels, or chemicals—for use in transportation, industry, or storage.
 A significant portion of our research effort is centered around the development and utilization of designed materials for electrocatalytic reactions.
 Currently, our primary focus lies in the investigation of the electrocatalytic H2 evolution reaction (HER) and the oxygen evolution reaction (OER).
 By designing and synthesizing appropriate materials, we aim to enhance the performance and efficiency of electrodics applications such as electrolyzers and fuel cells.

 Our research group investigate photocatalytic Water Splitting and Photocatalytic pollutant degradation.